Jets QB Wilson out until at least Week 4, Flacco to start

 “He looks fantastic, he still looks good, he feels good,” Saleh said.
 “He’s not walking with a limp or anything.”

 Despite Wilson missing at least the first three games, the Jets did not consider putting him injured reserve — which would sideline him for a minimum of four games — so that he can continue to practice with the team.
-Wilson will work with the training staff this week, Saleh said, and then slowly start resuming practice during the next few weeks.
+Wilson will work with the training staff this week, Saleh said, and then slowly resume practice during the next few weeks.
+Wilson said he’s able to throw and drop back.

+“For what the injury was,” he said, “I’m very optimistic to be able to get back and still play football the way I want to this year.”

+Wilson said he won’t change the way he plays despite the injury.

 Saleh also left no doubt that the starting job remains Wilson’s whenever he is fully ready to play.